Wyoming vs. Hawaii NCAA Football Odds, Plays and Insights | November 27, 2021

 - The Cowboys have been favored by 10 points or more two times this season and have not covered the spread in any of them.

-- Wyoming is 2-0 against the spread and 2-0 overall when the team piles up more than 457.8 yards.
+- In games that Wyoming picks up over 457.8 yards, the team is 2-0 against the spread and 2-0 overall.

 - This year, the Cowboys have 17 turnovers, 10 fewer than the Rainbow Warriors have takeaways (27).